Home

 Mellotrons used:

-Days was actually the Moodies' second album, after their typical mid-'60s beat boom debut, The Magnificent Moodies (1965), released while Denny Laine, later of Wings, was still in the band.
-After some major lineup changes and a few unsuccessful singles (later compiled on Prelude in 1987), the band were asked by Deram if they'd collaborate with conductor/arranger Peter Knight on a band/orchestra rendition of Dvorâk's New World Symphony.
-When it came to the recording, the band persuaded Knight to let them record their own compositions with the orchestra, the end result being Days of Future Passed.
-35 years later, the orchestral arrangements sound irredeemably cheesy, to be honest, although the album still has many, many adherents; to be fair, much of the material still stands up, albeit in a rather dated way.
-As you can see, the 'concept' (such as it is) of the album is a 'day in the life' kind of thing, but most of the tracks have ended up being known by their 'proper' titles, rather than Dawn, Lunch Break etc. It's notable for being the first major Mellotron Album, with keyboardist Mike Pinder going all out on the instrument (allegedly helped by both guitarist Justin Hayward and bassist John Lodge), despite the orchestra's involvement.
-It's sometimes difficult to spot what's 'Tron and what's not, but I'll do my best.
-Incidentally, as an ex-employee of Streetly Electronics (Mellotron manufacturers, of course), Pinder was well-versed in the technical side of the machines, and replaced the 'accompaniment' tapes in the left-hand manual of his Mark II with a second set of 'lead' tapes, making the machine far more versatile for live use.
-Listening to this, I keep thinking how much better it would've been without the orchestral stuff (the intro to Peak Hour is a particularly bad example), but then it may never have been recorded, so I'll just have to live with it.
-The music is 'typical' '67 psych-pop, not as good to my ears as some of their rivals, but not at all bad, with a couple of excellent tunes.
+Days was actually the Moodies' second album, after their typical mid-'60s beat boom debut, The Magnificent Moodies (1965), released while Denny Laine, later of Wings, still fronted the band.
+After some major lineup changes and a few unsuccessful singles, the band were asked by Deram if they'd collaborate with conductor/arranger Peter Knight on a band/orchestra rendition of Dvorâk's New World Symphony.
+Once in the studio, the band persuaded Knight to let them record their own compositions with the orchestra, the end result being Days of Future Passed.
+All these years later, the orchestral arrangements sound irredeemably cheesy, to be honest, although the album still has many, many adherents; to be fair, much of the material still stands up, albeit in a rather dated way.
+As you can see, the 'concept' (such as it is) of the album is a 'day in the life' kind of thing, although most of the tracks have ended up being known by their 'proper' titles, rather than Dawn, Lunch Break etc. It's notable for being the first major Mellotron Album, keyboardist Mike Pinder going all out on the instrument (allegedly helped by both guitarist Justin Hayward and bassist John Lodge), despite the orchestra's involvement.
+It's sometimes difficult to spot what's Mellotron and what's not, but I'll do my best.
+Incidentally, as an ex-employee of Streetly Electronics (Mellotron manufacturers, of course), Pinder was well-versed in the technical side of the machines, replacing the 'accompaniment' tapes in the left-hand manual of his MkII with a second set of 'lead' tapes, making the machine far more versatile for live use.
+Listening to this, I keep thinking how much better it would've been without the orchestral stuff (the intro to Peak Hour is a particularly bad example), but then, it may never have been recorded, so we'll have to live with it.

-The Moody Blues, from 'In Search of the Lost Chord'
+The Moody Blues, from 'In Search of the Lost Chord

-By In Search of the Lost Chord the following year, the orchestra had been (thankfully) ditched, leaving all the orchestrations to Pinder's mighty Mark II, although, unusually, the sleeve has specific instrumental credits, where we discover that Justin Hayward again helps out on the 'Tron front.
+By In Search of the Lost Chord the following year, the orchestra had been (thankfully) ditched, leaving all the orchestrations to Pinder's mighty MkII, although, unusually, the sleeve has specific instrumental credits, telling us that Hayward helps out on the Mellotron front again.
 The music seems more straightforward than on Days, but that could just be due to the lack of terrible orchestral flourishes; there are certainly many more tracks, most of which adhere to the three-minute-or-under rule expected of pop groups of the day.
 This might be a good place to comment on whether or not the Moodies were ever 'progressive rock'.
 My personal view is that they might've been progressive pop, but rock?
-They never moved into genuine large-scale composition, à la Crimson, Yes et al., although they did segue numbers together, but then so did The Beatles, and no-one ever calls them prog.
-And no, side two of Abbey Road doesn't count.
-Anyway, there's Mellotron on practically every track here, apart from the 'experimental' intro, Departure, with Mellotronic highlights including the string-drenched House Of Four Doors, the pitchbent strings on the Timothy Leary tribute, Legend Of A Mind and some fantastically accurate pitchbent 'Tron organ at the beginning of The Best Way To Travel.
-I wouldn't swear to it, but I reckon a couple of the tracks on side two have Pinder's 'Tron flutes underpinning Ray Thomas' real one, but I could be mistaken, and are those half-speed strings on Om?
-Anyway, another 'Tronfest, with more to come.
+They never moved into genuine large-scale composition, à la Crimson, Yes et al., although they did segue numbers together, but then so did The Beatles and no-one ever calls them prog.
+Or do they?
+Side two of Abbey Road certainly isn't...
+Anyway, there's Mellotron on practically every track here, apart from the 'experimental' intro, Departure, Mellotronic highlights including the string-drenched House Of Four Doors, the pitchbent strings on the Timothy Leary tribute, Legend Of A Mind and some fantastically accurate pitchbent Mellotron organ at the beginning of The Best Way To Travel.
+I wouldn't swear to it, but I reckon a couple of the tracks on side two have Pinder's Mellotron flutes underpinning Ray Thomas' real one, but I could be mistaken.
+Incidentally, are those half-speed strings on Om?
+Anyway, another Mellotronfest, with more to come.
+Incidentally, Ride My See-Saw's b-side, A Simple Game (easily good enough to've made the album, actually) has a smattering of Mellotron strings; find it on the Prelude compilation.

-The Moodies kept up their incredibly heavy workload (although fairly typical for the time) with their second release of '69, To Our Childrens' Childrens' Children, also the first release on their own label, Threshold; I believe they were the first band to have their own vanity label, before the Stones (Rolling Stones Records) or Jefferson Airplane (Grunt).
-Musically, there's still little change, although there seems to be slightly less Mellotron this time, particularly on side one, although thanks to Johannes for pointing out the pitchbent 'Tron vibes on Floating.
-Saying that, the instrumental Beyond has what sounds like heavily detuned strings, although without any credits, it's hard to say, and on Out And In Pinder really goes for it.
-Side two's back to normal, though, with shedloads of strings on all tracks, with more of that gorgeous pitchbending on I Never Thought I'd Live To Be A Million.
-According to one report, Pinder plays an M300 on Watching And Waiting; it certainly sounds different to his Mark II, but it's hard to tell.
+The Moodies kept up their incredibly heavy workload (although typical for the time) with their second album of '69, To Our Childrens' Childrens' Children, also the first release on their own label, Threshold; I believe they were the first band to have their own vanity label, before the Stones' Rolling Stones Records or Jefferson Airplane's Grunt.
+Musically, there's little change, although there seems to be slightly less Mellotron this time, particularly on side one (thanks to Johannes for pointing out the pitchbent Mellotron vibes on Floating).
+Saying that, the instrumental Beyond has what sounds like heavily detuned strings, although, without any credits, it's hard to say, while Pinder really goes for it on Out And In.
+Side two's back to normal, shedloads of strings on all tracks, with more of that gorgeous pitchbending on I Never Thought I'd Live To Be A Million.
+According to one report, Pinder plays an M300 on Watching And Waiting; it sounds different to his MkII, but it's hard to tell.

-Every Good Boy Deserves Favour (derived from a mnemonic for remembering the notes on the stave - E/G/B/D/F) improves again on the songwriting front, with the powerful The Story In Your Eyes getting things off to an excellent start, after the by now typical effect-laden opener, Procession.
+A Question of Balance features what, to my ears, is their best songwriting since Days of Future Passed, three years earlier, although I'm less convinced by the lyrics, still stuck in 1967.
+Maybe that's the point.
+Anyway, it opens with the high-octane Question, complete with McCartney-style bassline and a powerful strings/brass Mellotron part, before How Is It (We Are Here)'s strings and flutes, not to mention what I believe is the first appearance of a synth on a Moodies album.
+Don't You Feel Small only has a couple of notes, but all the other highlighted tracks above have plenty of Mellotron stuff, mostly strings, with pretty upfront brass on The Balance.
+Shame there's none on the really rather good Melancholy Man; probably the album's best track, along with Question.
+Every Good Boy Deserves Favour (derived from a mnemonic for remembering the notes on the stave - E/G/B/D/F) improves again on the songwriting front, the powerful The Story In Your Eyes getting things off to an excellent start, after by-now typical effect-laden opener, Procession.
 After You Came rocks quite nicely, although I feel the album would've been improved by taking the master tape for Nice To Be Here and burning it.
-There's Mellotron almost throughout, apart from on After You Came, with the usual strings and brass parts, with the odd flute chord here and there.
+Mellotron pretty much throughout, excepting After You Came, the usual strings and brass parts, with the odd flute chord here and there.
 My Song has another of Pinder's half-speed string parts, meaning, of course, that he can hold the notes twice as long (a trick also performed by England's Robert Webb).
-Actually, My Song is a bit of an epic, with track lengths increasing across the board; this one actually almost strays into genuine prog territory, 'Tron strings an' all.
+Actually, My Song is something of an epic, track lengths increasing across the board; this one almost strays into genuine prog territory, Mellotron strings an' all.

 Seventh Sojourn was their last album before the band took an extended break, missing most of the '70s in the process.
-Allegedly, there's next to no actual Mellotron on the album, as Mike Pinder had bought a Chamberlin in the States, as he apparently couldn't get the station selector on his Mark II to work properly live, and wanted more than six sounds to play with!
-Another story has it that they were sick of the Mellotron's 'thin' sound (!!), and thought the Chamby was fatter.
+Allegedly, there's next to no actual Mellotron on the album, as Pinder had bought a Chamberlin in the States; he apparently couldn't get the station selector on his MkII to work properly live and wanted more than six sounds to play with.
+Another story has it that they were sick of the Mellotron's 'thin' sound (!!) and thought the Chamby was fatter.
 I mean, how fat do you want?
 I personally feel that the Moodies took a backwards step on Seventh Sojourn, or maybe it was the first definite move towards the style that would envelop them after their five years off.
 Basically, it's bland.
-OK, so they were never the most exciting of bands in the first place (in my humble opinion, of course), but there are several tracks here heading quite determinedly for the middle of the road, not least New Horizons, which sounds like it should have a cheesy string section on it rather than Chamby strings.
-Mind you, the album finishes on a high note with I'm Just A Singer (In A Rock And Roll Band) which powers along very nicely, with shitloads of Mark II, including strings, loads of brass and some nice flute arpeggios.
+They were never the most exciting of bands in the first place (in my humble opinion, of course), but several tracks here head quite determinedly for the middle of the road, not least New Horizons, which sounds like it should have a cheesy string section on it rather than Chamby strings.
+Mind you, the album finishes on a high note with I'm Just A Singer (In A Rock And Roll Band) which powers along very nicely, with shitloads of MkII, including strings, brass and some nice flute arpeggios.
 Every track on the album has some sort of tape replay on it, so it gets the best T rating yet, but sadly, the worst *.

-Nearly five years after the split, Caught Live + 5 appeared in '77, with three sides sourced from a Royal Albert Hall concert from December '69, and one consisting of previously-unreleased tracks from '67 and '68, which apparently also ended up on Prelude.
-The live material is surprisingly raw, with, for better or for worse, a very live sound, which is probably why it wasn't released at the time; the songs leap out at the listener in a way their studio counterparts could only dream of, with Pinder's Mark II very much to the fore, although it's woefully out of tune on uptempo opener Gypsy.
-You can quite clearly hear the effect of his replacement of the left-hand manual's tapes, with string chords and a simultaneous brass melody line on the rather iffy Dr. Livingstone, I Presume, and I presume those are Hammond tapes we can hear on Peak Hour?
+Nearly five years after their split/lengthy break, Caught Live + 5 appeared in '77, three sides sourced from a Royal Albert Hall concert from December '69 and one of previously-unreleased tracks from '67 and '68, also found on Prelude.
+The live material is surprisingly raw, with, for better or for worse, a very live sound, possibly why it wasn't released at the time; the songs leap out at the listener in a way their studio counterparts could only dream of, Pinder's MkII very much to the fore, although it's woefully out of tune on uptempo opener Gypsy.
+You can quite clearly hear the effect of his replacement of the left-hand manual's tapes, with string chords and a simultaneous brass melody line on the rather iffy Dr. Livingstone, I Presume, while I presume those are Hammond tapes we can hear on Peak Hour.
 I'm sure Pinder used no other keyboard on stage, which seems to be backed up by pictorial evidence, although the only pics on the sleeve are dodgy paintings of the band members set in a typical Hipgnosis design.
+Caught Live is a Mellotron fan's delight, even if it is a bit rough'n'ready; not just the parts Moodies fans will already be aware of, but new ones, too, not least the string line in Are You Sitting Comfortably, at the beginning of the lengthy five-track segue from side two of On the Threshold of a Dream, also displaying Pinder's considerable Mellotron-manipulation skills, as he recreates his studio pitchbends on The Dream and Have You Heard (Pt.
+1).
+Side three's three longer tracks (ending with a steaming Ride My See-Saw) are absolutely smothered in the thing and it's nice to hear Nights without the orchestral stuff, although I hear that a 'Greatest Hits' version has a band-only mix of the track.
+In fact, every single live track on the album (not to mention three of the studio ones) is stuffed with Mellotron, making this an easy five-T LP and, I heretically feel, possibly the best introduction to the band for the novice.

 'There's one thing I can do,